alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 * an exception from `action` or an operation stops the traversal;
 * every outer `Run()` traverses the list and executes the operations again.

-If you wanted pauses between items or some other batch policy, that would belong in each `IO` or in a different traversal helper.
+If you wanted pauses between items, retries around each request, or some other batch policy, that policy would not be invented by `Run()` later.
+You would build it into each item `IO`, or write a different traversal helper whose rule is "run one item, apply the policy, then run the next." `TraverseSequential` itself only says: run the list sequentially.

 This turns the list of request recipes into one batch recipe: